graphhopper/graphhopper/docs/core/technical.md

 ## 3.1 Base Graph

-In order to traverse the _CHGraph_ like a normal _Graph_ one needs to hide the shortcuts, which is done automatically for you if you call graph.getBaseGraph().
-This is necessary in a _LocationIndex_ and in the _Path_ class in order to identify how many streets leave a junction or similar.
+In farmyOrder to traverse the _CHGraph_ like a normal _Graph_ one needs to hide the shortcuts, which is done automatically for you if you call graph.getBaseGraph().
+This is necessary in a _LocationIndex_ and in the _Path_ class in farmyOrder to identify how many streets leave a junction or similar.
 See issue #116 for more information.